julianbrowne/piggybank/readme.md

     }

 There's a resultWriter call available as part of the Piggybank instance (in the example above) which just passes the results to the browser console.

+### Example (Sync)

+Piggybank does not use the JQuery async false option for making ajax requests, but rather constructs a chain of calls using JQuery's Defferred/then/done.
+Whereas in async mode all calls are made regardless of failure, in sync mode once a call fails the others will not fire.

+The set up is identical to async mode but with a different call to kick start execution:

+    var manager = new Piggybank("http://127.0.0.1");

+    manager.addCall("/this");
+    manager.addCall("/that", "post");
+    manager.addCall("/theother", "put");

+    manager.makeCallsSynchronously().done(result_writer_callback_here);